 We rely on effective management information systems, including our enterprise resource planning ("ERP") software, for critical business operations and to support strategic business decisions.
 We rely on our ERP system to support such important business operations as processing sales orders and invoicing, manufacturing, shipping, inventory control, purchasing and supply chain management, human resources, and financial reporting.
 Some of these systems are made up of multiple software and system providers.
 The interdependence of these solutions and systems is a risk, and the failure of any one system could have a material adverse effect on our overall information technology infrastructure.
-We also rely on management information systems to produce information for business decision-making and to support e-commerce activities.
-Failure to maintain our management information systems, including our IT infrastructure, to support critical business operations and to produce information for business decision-making activities, we could experience a material adverse impact on our business or an inability to timely and accurately report our financial results.
+We also rely on management information systems to produce information for business decision-making and planning and to support e-commerce activities.
+Failure to maintain an adequate digital platform to support e-commerce activities could have a material adverse impact on our business through lost sales opportunities.
+If we are unable to maintain our management information systems, including our IT infrastructure, to support critical business operations and to produce information for business decision-making activities, we could experience a material adverse impact on our business or an inability to timely and accurately report our financial results.